kevin-david/promote-play-release/README.md

 ### `user-fraction`

 Portion of users who should get the staged version of the app.
-Accepts values between 0.0 and 1.0 (exclusive-exclusive).
+Accepts values between 0.0 and 1.0 (exclusive-inclusive).

 ### `from-track`